welcome to the mayan ruins website .

 STRUCTURES

 By far the most impressive structure at Calakmul is its massive pyramid known as Structure II.
-It is situated on the south side of the plaza.
-This structure was built-over and enlarged a number of times over the course of over ten centuries to reach its final height of around 164 feet/50 meters, one of the highest and most massive structures in the Maya world.
+It is situated on the south side of the Central/Grand Plaza.
+This structure was built-over and enlarged a number of times over the course of more than ten centuries to reach its final height of around 164 feet/50 meters, one of the highest and most massive structures in the Maya World.
 Its base measures around 400 feet/130 m square.

 An immense central stairway, flanked by four large Early Classic masks, leads up several tiers to Structure II-B. A stela is planted on a small terrace part-way up.
 Two smaller stairways appear on opposite sides of the central stairway.
 Structure II-B, houses nine chambers.
 It once featured a painted roof comb.
 Two smaller structures face each other across a courtyard, and all three form a triadic complex.
 Behind this structure, and rising up upon its own platform base, is Structure II-A. This multi-tiered pyramidal structure dates to the Preclassic.
 Its summit exhibits the foundation remains of a masonry temple.
+During the Terminal Classic (850-c.1050 CE) the structure housed numerous chambers associated with domestic use such as for sleeping, food preparation, and workshops for the production of finished lithic and shell objects.
 In front of the pyramid are several stelae dating from the early eighth century.

-Located on the west side of the Central Plaza is Structure VI; Structure VII on the north; Structure IV on the east; and Structure V on the south in front of Structure II.
+Located on the west side of the Central/Grand Plaza is Structure VI; Structure VII on the north; Structure IV on the east; Structure III in the southeast corner; and Structure V to the south in front of Structure II.

 To the side of Structure VII is the small Structure VIII.
 This single chamber structure is set on a low, two-tiered platform.
 A single stela and altar are located in front of it.

-North of the Central Plaza is a complex known as the Chiik Nahb Group, “Place of the Water Lilly”.
-The complex measures about 495 feet/150 meters square.
+North of the Central Plaza is a complex known as the Chi'ik Naab Complex, “Place of the Water Lilly”.
+The complex measures about 495 feet/150 meters square and may have housed a market place.
 It contains around 68 structures and dates to 450-500 CE.
-There are a number of defaced stelae located within the complex.
+There are a number of eroded stelae located within the complex.

-This complex is famous for its startling murals recently discovered within one of its structures.
-The structure, Structure 1, consisted of 5 sub-structures reflecting a building period covering hundreds of years.
-During excavations brilliant murals were discovered on the stuccoed outer walls of Sub-structure 4, a small three-tiered pyramid.
+This complex is famous for its stunning murals recently discovered within the principal structure of the complex.
+The structure, Structure 1, consists of 5 sub-structures reflecting a building period covering hundreds of years.
+During excavations brilliant murals were discovered on the stuccoed outer walls of Sub-structure 4c, a small three-tiered pyramid.
 These murals are unique in the Maya World as they depict not royalty or warfare, but nobles and commoners engaged in social activities as might be seen in a marketplace.
 A number of the scenes depict a Maya noble woman who is identified as Lady Nine Stone.
+Investigations have revealed at least three layers of painted murals.

 An associated long, bench-walkway construction measuring about 5 feet/1.5 m in height also retains elaborate decorations of birds and other aquatic features, such as turtles, fish, and small waves.
-Interspaced among these features are cartouche decorations containing the Chiik Naab glyph.
-This most likely indicates an identification of the complex, and the secondary name for the site itself.
+Interspaced among these features are cartouche decorations containing the Chi'ik Naab glyph.
+This most likely indicates the identification of the complex, and the secondary name for the site itself.

 To the west of Structure VI, and across the large Jaguar Plaza, is the West Group, or Great Acropolis.
 This massive complex, with a base of about 1,148 feet/350 m x 1,574 feet/480 m, houses multiple structures including a ball court, pyramids, temples, and palaces.